13 Day Namibia, Naturally

 Is This Trip Right for You?

 This is an active trip.
 Our small group covers a lot of ground each day.
+There are many early wake-ups, and long bus rides that are necessary to cover the territory.
 Expect to spend a fair amount of time driving over gravel roads that are very rough and bumpy, some days for an extended period of time.
-A long drought has led to very dusty conditions, and face masks are recommended for long drive days.
-There are many early wake-ups, and long bus rides that are necessary to cover the territory.
-Game and dune drives will be performed in small 4x4 vehicles that cannot be air-conditioned.
-These vehicles have high ground clearance and require agility to embark and disembark.
+Game and dune drives will be performed in small, open air vehicles that cannot be air-conditioned.
+A long drought has led to very dusty conditions, and face masks are recommended for safari vehicles.
+These safari vehicles have high ground clearance and require agility to embark and disembark.
 Only "bush toilets" are available during game drives.
+During this tour, you may come into proximity of wild animals whose actions can be unpredictable.
+Certain inherent risks are involved which should be considered at your own discretion.
+Accommodations may require walking outside or traversing stairs between public areas and rooms.
 Electricity for some properties is provided by generator and may not be available 24 hours a day.
-Accommodations may require walking outside or traversing stairs between public areas and rooms.
+Short power outages are a regular occurrence in South Africa.
+Hotels in major cities are equipped with back-up generators so there are no interruptions to normal services, however hotels outside of major cities may have supplemental generators that provide electricity to only essential services.
 Visitors to Namibia are encouraged to consult with their healthcare providers regarding malaria prophylaxis.
 We suggest you check with your healthcare provider before signing up for this tour.
-During this tour, you may come into proximity of wild animals whose actions can be unpredictable.
-Certain inherent risks are involved which should be considered at your own discretion.
 This is a Small Group program.
 For more information, click here.

 Discovery Tours itineraries may contain suggestions for activities for your leisure time; these suggestions do not constitute a recommendation nor an endorsement of any specific service provider and the decision to participate in any such activities should be made independently.